-Papers are published in English only.
+Papers are published in English only and using UK spelling.
 The responsibility for the contents and formal correctness of a manuscript rests with the authors.
 The contributions should present information on original research and must not have been published anywhere else, unless only in the form of abstracts.
 Please, honour the authorship criteria as follows: http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html.

-The Editorial Board will decide on suitability for publication, after considering the scientific importance, peer-reviews and overall scientific and technical quality of the manuscript and length.
-All contributions will be reviewed bytwo international referees, and if need be, additional opinion will be sought.
+The Editorial Board will decide on acceptance for publication after considering the scientific importance, peer-reviews and overall scientific and technical quality of the manuscript.
+All suitable contributions will be reviewed bytwo international referees, and if need be, additional opinion will be sought.
 No plagiarism, self-plagiarism or any other form of academic misconduct will be tolerated in manuscripts submitted.
 The manuscripts will be checked for plagiarism.
 Code of Ethics has to be observed.
 The journal is using blind peer review.

 If any abbreviations are used in the main text, they must be explained appropriately when used for the first time.
-Uncommon abbreviations cannot be used in the paper title.
+Uncommon abbreviations should not be used in the paper title.
 In the abstract the abbreviations can be used only when explained.
 Tables, graphs and pictures (graphs, diagrams and photographs should be titled as Figures) have to be self-explanatory and submitted separately from the text.
 All material to be included in a paper should be referred to in the text.
-The document should not be formatted in columns, heading styles, etc.

 Manuscript sections for Original Research Articles

-It must contain an informative title, complete name(s) of all author(s), the name(s) and address(es) of the institution(s) where the work was done.
-The title should be concise and informative, up to 15 words.
+It should contain an informative title, complete name(s) of all author(s), the name(s) and their affiliations,address and e-mail of the corresponding author.
+The title should be concise and informative, preferably up to 15 words.

 It is an abbreviated, accurate presentation of the contents of the paper.
-It should be structured (i.e. present the aim of the study, the materials and approaches used, the main results and their importance for science), self-explanatory and it should not exceed 250 words.The abstract of a review paper is an indicative one (up to 250 words) or 150 words for short communications.
+It should be structured (i.e. present the background and aim of the study, the materials and approaches used, the main results and their importance for science), self-explanatory and it should not exceed 250 words.The abstract of a review paper is an indicative one (up to 250 words) or 150 words for short communications.
 No references are to be cited in the abstract.
-It should be written in full sentences, not in the form of keynotes, and comprise basic numerical data including statistical significances.
+It should be written in full sentences, and comprise basic numerical data including statistical significances.